← All Articles & Guides

 Weapons reporting duty and child-on-child abuse changes under KCSIE 2026

-These changes form part of KCSIE 2026, replacing KCSIE 2025 on 1 September 2026.
-Existing statutory duties — including the Serious Violence Duty and the Offensive Weapons Act 2019 — continue to apply in the meantime.
+These changes form part of KCSIE 2026 , replacing KCSIE 2026 on 1 September 2026 .
+Existing statutory duties, including the Serious Violence Duty and the Offensive Weapons Act 2019, continue to apply in the meantime.
 This is not an exhaustive summary; see Part One, KCSIE 2026, and the full document on GOV.UK ↗ for the complete wording.

 Why Serious Violence Gets New Attention in KCSIE 2026

 Knife crime and peer-on-peer violence have been a growing concern for schools for several years, addressed until now mainly through the general safeguarding framework, the Serious Violence Duty, and behaviour policy.
-KCSIE 2026 responds by naming serious violence directly within the child-on-child abuse definition and introducing a dedicated duty on how schools handle weapons-related incidents — moving this from implicit good practice to an explicit statutory expectation.
+KCSIE 2026 responds by naming serious violence directly within the child-on-child abuse definition and introducing a dedicated duty on how schools handle weapons-related incidents.
+This moves the issue from implicit good practice to an explicit statutory expectation.

 The New Weapons-Reporting Duty